tkozzer/map-magic/docs/technology-stack.md

 - **Rationale**: PostgreSQL will be used as the database for the admin system, handling secure login and other admin-specific data.
 - **Benefits**: Robust, secure, and widely supported relational database system.

-### Caching Solution (Recommended)
+### Caching Solution
-- **Recommendation**: **Redis** will be used as the caching solution.
+- **In-Memory Cache**: Utilize a JavaScript Map for in-memory caching of frequently accessed data.
-  - **Rationale**: Redis is a powerful, in-memory data structure store that supports scaling and can handle high-throughput operations.
+  - **Rationale**: An in-memory cache provides fast access to recently retrieved data without the need for additional infrastructure.
-  - **Benefits**: Fast, supports a variety of data structures, and is well-suited for caching frequently accessed data, reducing load on the server.
+  - **Benefits**: Simple to implement, reduces load on external APIs, and improves response times for frequently requested data.

 ## 4. Deployment and Hosting